Skip to main content

 Ultimately, the EEOC’s definition pushes us beyond simplistic metrics of engagement or completion.
 It challenges employers and individuals alike to consider the biological impact of these initiatives.
 A program that merely collects health data without providing actionable, individualized feedback fails this test.

 A program that shifts costs to employees based on health outcomes it fails to support is not promoting health; it is penalizing a biological state.
 The journey to reclaiming and sustaining vitality begins with understanding the language of your own body.
-A is one that learns to speak that language, offering support that is congruent with your unique endocrine and metabolic reality, fostering an environment where your biology can genuinely flourish.
+A reasonably designed wellness program is one that learns to speak that language, offering support that is congruent with your unique endocrine and metabolic reality, fostering an environment where your biology can genuinely flourish.

 Intermediate